BillmanH/exoplanets/README.md

 ```
 When the app runs, if you see `"env vars not set"` in your error messages it meas that the os.env variables aren't set.

+You will need the `settings.py` file.
+Copy it from the `TEMPLATESETTINGS.py` and change to suit your purpose.

 ### Running the web app from the root directory.
 ```
 python web/manage.py runserver
 ```
+If this is your first time building the application, you will need to update the login data using:
+`python manage.py makemigrations`

-You can also access the DB in `notebooks` with the DB helper tools.
+**NOTE** You can also access the DB in `notebooks` with the DB helper tools.

 # Contributing
 Pretty early in the design right now, however I might invite collaborators later.